Overview of Indigenous community infrastructure investments

 Band administrative buildings

-Band administrative buildings are often flagship infrastructure where governance, administration and service delivery activities are conducted.
-Indigenous Services Canada is supporting First Nations in addressing long-standing needs related to band administrative buildings on reserves, including band offices, band council and administrative buildings.
+Band administrative buildings are core community infrastructure, serving as the focal point for community governance, administration, and essential programs and services.
+ISC is supporting First Nations in addressing long-standing needs related to band administrative buildings on reserves, including band offices, band council and administrative buildings.

 Progress to date